mzmll/CNSA-data_standard/Experiment&Run/experiment_run.rst

 Reference Information
 ---------------------

+When submitting **BAM** files of aligned reads, you must also specify an assembly - the reference genome that your reads were aligned against.
+You can identify your reference assembly by its accession from the NCBI, UCSC and Ensembl.
+If the assembly is not available from a public repository, you will need to submit your own (local) assembly in FASTA format along with your BAM file.

+When submitting **CRAM** files, the references should be provided in the same manner as BAM references.

 **reference accession**: ``reference_accession``

 * Definition: This is only if you are submitting a bam/cram file aligned against an assembly - the reference genome in the public repository.
 Please provide the accession number (e.g. GRCh37) in the public repository.